With a combination of a small number of people + software + servers and robots

-We are looking for a property for a new office for our subsidiary.
+We are looking for a property for a new office for our subsidiary company.

-As I look at the properties, I think to myself that it is at times like this that the images lurking in the back of my mind come to life.
+As I look at the properties, I think that it is at times like this that the images that lurk in the back of my mind come to the surface.

-If you list the many things that bother you, such as door knobs that are too round, the name of the property that just doesn't fit, the rooms that have a nice atmosphere but not enough windows, or the objects in the hallway that are different, you will be able to focus on what you are looking for from the opposite perspective.
+If you list the various points of concern, such as door knobs that are too round, the name of the property that just doesn't fit, the atmosphere of the rooms but not enough windows, or the different objects in the hallway, you will be able to focus on what you are looking for from the opposite perspective.

-As a result, what we were looking for was novelty, a good view, and a lot of greenery.
+As a result, what we were looking for was novelty, a good view, and lots of greenery.

-Generally speaking, an office is expected to have convenient transportation, brand name location, size, and IT facilities, but it was different.
+Generally speaking, an office is required to have convenient transportation, a branded location, space, and IT facilities, but it was different.

-Looking back, all of Mogic's past offices were designer properties, which everyone called "cool but cold in winter and hot in summer.
+Looking back, Mogic's past offices have all been designer properties, which everyone calls "cool but cold in winter and hot in summer.

-This is because although I have a direction that I would like to see happen, I don't put it together in a presentation document or have a presentation meeting.
+This is because although we have a direction of what we would like to see happen, we do not put it together in a presentation document or make a presentation.

-There are many directions, such as "approach education first so that it can be useful around the middle of the 21st century," "help workers feel fulfilled in their work," and "give hope to the people involved.
+There are many directions, such as "approach education first so that it can be useful around the middle of the 21st century," "make workers feel fulfilled in their work," and "give hope to those who are involved.

 There is nothing more detailed than that, so there is nothing to talk about.

-In general, you need KPIs, strategies, tactics, missions, and visions, but I've come this far thinking that I don't need them.
+In general, KPIs, strategies, tactics, missions, and visions are required, but I've come this far wondering if I don't need any.

-Some may argue that since the organization isn't that big, it's okay.
+Some may argue that since the organization is not that large, that is fine.

-However, I feel that it is a little different because even if an organization is small, it will struggle and when things go wrong, they will go wrong.
+However, I feel it is a little different because even if the organization is small, it will struggle and when things go wrong, it will go wrong.

-I found a sentence that fits such a bewilderment, so I'll quote it here.
+I found a sentence that fits such a blur, so I will quote it.

-When humans design artifacts, they decide in advance what is a resource and what is noise.
+When humans design artifacts, they clearly decide in advance how much of the artifact will be resources and how much will be noise.

-In the example of this circuit, each and every logic block is a resource for solving a problem, but electromagnetic leakage and flux would be considered as noise and would be eliminated as much as possible.
+In the example of this circuit, each individual logic block is a resource for solving the problem, but electromagnetic leakage and flux would be considered noise and would be eliminated as much as possible.